4: When Chamber Pots Fly

 Isaac ran his hand through his hair, opening and closing his mouth several times before he managed to get anything out.
 "Look... try not t' say too much.
 If ye need t' say anything, do it like ye do when yer mimickin' me, a'right?"

 "A'right, Yer Lordship," replied Rory, pulling a face and went for the doorway again, but Isaac had yet to let go of her shirt.
 She looked down at the hand attached to her and then at its owner's face.
 "Really, Isaac?
-Why're you getting so worked up about this?"
+What are you so worked up about?"

 "I mean it, Rory.
 Truth be told, I shouldn'tve brought ye here.
 When the riot broke out I thought it'd be a'right but..."
 Isaac paused and stared distractedly at the space above the noblewoman's head.
 After a moment he blinked and he glanced back at Rory.
 "Oi, where's yer cap?"